moocfi/moocfi.github.io/courses/general/programming/index.md

 3. Autocomplete

 	There is a really useful tool in NetBeans called auto-complete.
-If you have, for example, a variable String familyName;in your code, you do not need to always write it all.
-See what happens when you type and after that press ctrl and space simultaniously.
+If you have, for example, a variable `String familyName` in your code, you do not need to always write it all.
+See what happens when you type and after that press ctrl and space simultaneously.
 Similarly NetBeans can auto-complete other names as well, for example to get the command while, you need to type only <kbd>w</kbd> and press <kbd>ctrl</kbd> + <kbd>space</kbd>...

 4. Renaming